-This document is a reference manual for ACSL.
+This document is a reference manual for the ACSL implementation provided by the Frama-C framework [11].
 ACSL is an acronym for "ANSI/ISO C Specification Language".
 This is a Behavioral Interface Specification Language (BISL) implemented in the Frama-C framework.
 It aims at specifying behavioral properties of C source code.
 The main inspiration for this language comes from the specification language of the Caduceus tool [9, 10] for deductive verification of behavioral properties of C programs.
-The specification language of Caduceus is itself inspired from the Java Modeling Language (JML [18]) which aims at similar goals for Java source code: indeed it aims both at runtime assertion checking and static verification using the ESC/Java2 tool [14], where we aim at static verification and deductive verification (see Appendix A.2 for a detailed comparison between ACSL and JML).
+The specification language of Caduceus is itself inspired from the Java Modeling Language (JML [19]) which aims at similar goals for Java source code: indeed it aims both at runtime assertion checking and static verification using the ESC/Java2 tool [15], where we aim at static verification and deductive verification (see Appendix A.2 for a detailed comparison between ACSL and JML).